Great Comet of 1819

-The Great Comet of 1819, officially designated as C/1819 N1, also known as Comet Tralles, was an exceptionally bright and easily visible comet, approaching an apparent magnitude of 1–2, discovered July 1, 1819 by the German astronomer Johann Georg Tralles in Berlin.
+The Great Comet of 1819, officially designated as C/1819 N1, also known as Comet Tralles, was an exceptionally bright and easily visible non-periodic comet, approaching an apparent magnitude of 1–2, discovered 1 July 1819 by the German astronomer Johann Georg Tralles in Berlin.
 It was the first comet analyzed using polarimetry, by French mathematician François Arago.

+Observational history

 Discovery

-On July 1, 1819, Johann Georg Tralles in Berlin observed a brilliant comet low in the sky during the evening twilight.
+On 1 July 1819, Johann Georg Tralles in Berlin observed a brilliant comet low in the sky during the evening twilight.
 It was confirmed the next night by the astronomer Johann Elert Bode, also in Berlin.

-Observations
+Follow-up observations

 On July 2, Tralles found the comet to have a coma of 40″.
 On July 3, Friedrich Georg Wilhelm von Struve measured the nucleus at 8″ with a tail of several degrees.
 Heinrich Wilhelm Matthias Olbers reported that the nucleus had an apparent magnitude of 1–2 and a tail about 7–8° long.
 The comet was last sighted by Struve on October 25.

-Also on July 3, François Arago used a polarimeter of his own invention to analyze the light from the comet's tail and discovered that it was polarized.
+Also on 3 July, François Arago used a polarimeter of his own invention to analyze the light from the comet's tail and discovered that it was polarized.
 He then observed the nearest star, Capella, which did not show polarized light.
 This indicated that some light from the comet's tail was reflected from the sun.
 This marked the first polarimetric observation of a comet.

 Transit of the Sun

 Sketch of the Sun on 26 June by Johann Wilhelm Pastorff, claiming it depicts the transit of the comet.

 After the orbital elements of the comet were calculated by Olbers, he discovered that a transit of the Sun by the comet had occurred on June 26, days before its first observations.
-He reported this to Bode on July 27.
+He reported this to Bode on 27 July.
 After this announcement many Sun observers searched their notes to see if they had noted something unusual that day.
 Johann Wilhelm Pastorff noted that he saw on that day a round nebulousity with a bright spot near its center and made a sketch of it.
 Canon Stark from Augsburg also noted in Meteorologisches Jahrbuch that he saw an ill-defined small spot in the Sun at 7:15 A.M. on June 26, 15' 25" from the west limb of the Sun, that wasn't present at noon.
 John Russell Hind noted that the positions given by Johann Wilhelm Pastorff were considerably different than the expected location of the comet, and also considered it improbable that the comet would resemble Pastorff's sketch.
 On the other hand, he concluded that Canon Stark perhaps did observe the comet, although the mentioned position was a bit off.
 In a 2017 paper, astronomer Richard L. Branham Jr. agreed that Canon Stark likely did see the transit.